 - Assessment sits at the heart of Teaching and Learning providing evidence to guide teaching and learning and giving opportunities for the children to demonstrate and review their progress. - Effective planning comes from effective assessment knowing the children and knowing the next steps that the children need to make- (you will read in this document about Assessment Period reports and targets which are part of this process) Teachers are expected to continually use 'formative' assessment with their children.
-Summative assessment is built in to the curriculum regularly to support the teachers in the validations of their assessment judgements. - Teachers produce Assessment Period profile grids which outline where each child is in their class for reading, writing and maths. - The Heads' and SENCo meet with teachers in 'Pupil Progress Meetings' during each Assessment Period to monitor the progress of every child in the school and look at the levels of support and /or strategies that might be needed to further support the children. - We will regularly monitor the different groups of children in the school (boys, girls, Free School Meals, Pupil Premium, Special Educational Needs, English as an Additional Language and Highly Able) to ensure that all groups of children achieve. - Teachers are set targets for their children's attainment. - Teachers are expected to mark the children's work regularly and provide the children with feedback.
+Summative assessment is built in to the curriculum regularly to support the teachers in the validations of their assessment judgements. - Teachers produce Raising Achievemnet Plans' which are class based action plans to support the movement and accelerated progress of children in the class. - The Heads' and SENCo meet with teachers in 'Pupil Progress Meetings' during each Assessment Period to monitor the progress of every child in the school and look at the levels of support and /or strategies that might be needed to further support the children. - We will regularly monitor the different groups of children in the school (boys, girls, Free School Meals, Disadvantaged, Special Educational Needs, English as an Additional Language and Highly Able) to ensure that all groups of children achieve. - Teachers are set targets for their children's attainment. - Teachers are expected to mark the children's work regularly and provide the children with feedback.
 Marking challenges the children with their learning and supports them in their next steps (please see schools marking policy). - Regular monitoring of marking across Writing and Maths ensures consistency throughout the school and identifies best practice in individual classes for school roll out.
-Teachers receive quick turnaround of monitoring for discussion and comment, and support is provided where necessary. - Target walls are clearly displayed for the children to refer to in Yrs 1-6.
-These targets embed the skills not the concepts
+Teachers receive quick turnaround of monitoring for discussion and comment, and support is provided where necessary. - 'Learning Pits' in every classroom.
+Children are encouraged to get 'stuck' and face 'challenges' as this is when and where we do our best learning.